 - Sometimes pensions which are drawn from countries abroad may require the beneficiaries to have documents such as identifications, declarations and Affidavits sworn or affirmed before a notary.

 - Power of Attorney:

-- To give someone abroad authority to act on your behalf to deal with property affairs
+- To give someone overseas authority to act on your behalf with property affairs .

 - To deal with other assets such as bank accounts